 SNHL is caused by damage to your inner ear structures, such as the tiny hair cells in your inner ear or the nerve pathways from the inner ear leading to your brain.
 SNHL is estimated to account for 9 out of 10 cases of reported hearing loss.

-Your inner ear structures include your sensory organ or cochlea and your vestibulocochlear nerve or cranial nerve VIII.
+Your inner ear structures, pictured below, include your sensory organ or cochlear and the vestibular nerve and cochlear nerve.

 SNHL is also known as nerve-related hearing loss because it affects the parts of the inner ear that send neural impulses to the brain.

 In many cases, sensorineural hearing loss can’t be cured, but it can be treated.
 Treatment options include drugs, surgery, better management of any underlying conditions, and hearing aids.

 Severity SNHL is often categorised on a scale or threshold of hearing loss measured in decibels.
 Hearing loss on this scale is described as mild, moderate, moderately severe, severe or profound.

-There are several different types of SNHL, each with different underlying causes.
+There are several different types of SNHL, each with its underlying causes.

 5 Causes of Sensorineural Hearing Loss